WebAssembly/spec/document/core/syntax/modules.rst

    Unlike export names, import names are not necessarily unique.
    It is possible to import the same |IMODULE|/|INAME| pair multiple times;
    such imports may even have different type descriptions, including different kinds of entities.
-   A module with such imports can still be instantiated as long as the :ref:`embedder <embedder>` is either agnostic to a specific typing difference or it takes the expected types into account when resolving imports.
+   A module with such imports can still be instantiated depending on the specifics of how an :ref:`embedder <embedder>` allows resolving and supplying imports.
    However, embedders are not required to support such overloading, and a WebAssembly module itself cannot implement an overloaded name.